MarcSchlichting/LSTMSpatialEncoding/README.md

 ```

 ### Installation
-The setup described here has mainly been tested on Windows and on Linux-based systems.
-A Python installation (as of January 2021, the newest version that could be used is Python 3.8.7) is required.
-The following Python packages are required (pip is recommended for installation): **numpy** (>=1.19.5), **scipy** (>=1.6.0), **gym** (only basic installation, ==0.23.1), **PyTorch** (see [here](https://pytorch.org/) for installation notes, CUDA is not used in the implementation so far, >=1.7.1).
+The setup described here has mainly been tested on Linux-based systems.
+A Python installation (as of November 2022, we recommend Python 3.9.13) is required.
+The following Python packages are required (pip is recommended for installation): **numpy** (==1.23.4), **scipy** (==1.9.3), **gym** (only basic installation, ==0.23.1), **PyTorch** (see [here](https://pytorch.org/) for installation notes, CUDA is not used in the implementation so far, ==1.13.0).
 Depending on the platform, other packages such as Visual Studio Build Tools (maybe required for gym) need to be installed.
 Test that all packages are are properly installed before proceding with the next step.
+To simplify the installation, the following command will install all necessary packages.

+'''
+pip3 install -r requirements.txt
+'''

 Before beginning with the training of the policy, the custom environment (located in the *drone-sim2d* folder) must be installed.
 For this purpose navigate into the previously mentioned folder:
 ```